 The term “ecosystem services” is a relatively new one, first used to ascertain the value of nature to bring attention to environmental degradation.
-Constanza et al. (1997) originally estimated that ecosystems provided on average USD$33 trillion per year in services, compared to the global GNP at the time being $18 trillion per year.
-However, more recent estimates in 2011 suggest that ecosystems actually provide the equivalent of $125 trillion in services per year (Costanza, et al., 2014).
+In 1997, Constanza et al. estimated that ecosystems provided on average US$33 trillion per year in services, compared to the global GNP at the time being $18 trillion per year.
+However, more recent estimates in 2011 suggest that ecosystems actually provide the equivalent of $125 trillion in services per year.
 Our growing understanding of the true worth of nature is worrying when set against the degradation ecosystems face.

 Provisioning services are characterised by the ability of humans to obtain products from ecosystems, such as food, water and resources, including wood, oil and genetic resources and medicines.